ImYourGroupSenpai/WhoIsYourSenpai/README.md

 # EXTREME CLUE
 We know that clues in your piece of paper is so stupid! sorry for that

-so we have an "EXTEME CLUE" for you! if you can solve this clue, our name will appear!
+so we have an "EXTREME CLUE" for you! if you can solve this clue, our name will appear!

 Good Luck!